Master-Leo/ProjectTwo/README.md

 With this project we wanted to see the correlation of Kdrama popularity based on ratings and genres.
 Pulling data to show top Kdrama ratings and genres from Kaggle.

-Combined and cleaned 2 datasets to see relations.
+Combined and cleaned 2 datasets to see relations.<br/>

-We will take in account:
 - Kdrama ratings: https://www.kaggle.com/datasets/iphigeniebera/korean-drama-list-about-740-unique-dramas?select=imdb.csv
 - Popular Kdramas genres: https://www.kaggle.com/datasets/iphigeniebera/korean-drama-list-about-740-unique-dramas?select=genres.csv